-The platform is accessible for anyone that has a Web 3.0 digital wallet, such as MetaMask.
-In comparison to conventional borrowing and lending services, Compound is a permissionless service that allows anyone to use the platform.
+The platform is accessible for anyone that has a Web3 digital wallet, such as MetaMask.
+In comparison to conventional borrowing and lending services, Compound requires no permissions and allows anyone to use the platform.

-The native token to the Compound Finance protocol is COMP and is used to incentivise lenders and provide governance to the platform.
+The native token to the Compound Finance protocol is COMP and is used to incentivize lenders and provide governance to the platform.

 How to supply assets on Compound

-To interact with the Compound Finance protocol, a user needs to have a Web 3.0 digital wallet like MetaMask.
-This Web 3.0 digital wallet acts as a bridge between the decentralised Compound application and the cryptocurrency assets that you hold.
+To interact with the Compound Finance protocol, a user needs to have a Web3 digital wallet like MetaMask.
+This Web3 digital wallet acts as a bridge between the decentralized Compound application and the cryptocurrency assets that you hold.
 Aside from the cryptocurrencies you want to interact with, a user will also require a small amount of Ether (ETH) so that transactions on the Ethereum blockchain can be completed.

 How to supply assets on Compound:

 - Compound Finance.
-Head over to the Compound Finance website and click “App” at the top right of the screen.
-On the following page, you will be prompted to connect your Web 3.0 digital wallet.
+Head over to the Compound Finance website and choose App at the top right of the screen.
+On the following page, you will be prompted to connect your Web3 digital wallet.
 Select your chosen wallet and connect.

 - Select an asset.
 Choose a cryptocurrency asset that you would like to lend.
-Click the digital asset.
+Choose the digital asset.

 - Enable.
-In the pop-up screen of your chosen cryptocurrency asset, click “Enable”.
+In the pop-up screen of your chosen cryptocurrency asset, select Enable.
 This will allow Compound Finance to access funds in your digital wallet.
 A small transaction (gas) fee will be required at this step.
-Confirm the transaction via your Web 3.0 digital wallet.
+Confirm the transaction via your Web3 digital wallet.

 - Supply.
-Once enabled, you will now be able to supply your chosen cryptocurrency asset.
-Click on your chosen asset again.
+Once enabled, supply your chosen cryptocurrency asset.
+Choose your chosen asset again.
 This time you will have the option to enter the amount you wish to supply.
-Enter the amount and click “Supply”.
+Enter the amount and hit Supply.

 - Confirm.
-Review the gas fees and confirm the transaction via your Web 3.0 digital wallet.
+Review the gas fees and confirm the transaction via your Web3 digital wallet.